Tuition fees for degree programmes are dependent on the country of which the student is a citizen.

 Tuition fees for students from non-EU/EEA countries are considerably higher because their study is not subsidised by the Dutch government.

 The UvA has established two scholarship programmes specifically designed to offer talented and motivated non-EU/EEA students the opportunity to pursue a degree at the UvA.
-One scholarship available to UvA students is the Amsterdam Merit Scholarship.
-In 2014, a new prestigious scholarship programme called the Amsterdam Excellence Scholarship will be launched, targeting exceptionally talented Master’s students from outside Europe.
+These scholarship programmes are the Amsterdam Merit Scholarship and the Amsterdam Excellence Scholarship.

-In addition to the scholarships mentioned above, other forms of financial support for studying in the Netherlands are available to exceptional students.
-Please note that, in some cases, students may make use of the Dutch government’s system of student loans (studiefinanciering).
+In addition to the scholarships mentioned above, other forms of financial support for studying in the Netherlands are available to students.
+In some cases, students may also make use of the Dutch government’s system of student loans (studiefinanciering).